The Leadership Project

 Expectations:

-• Attend all Student Leadership Development Days
+• Attend all scheduled Student Leadership Development Sessions.

 *If one or more of these expectations cannot be met due to full schedules please talk with Rebeca.

-• Volunteer hours for school
+• Earn volunteer hours for school.

 Application Process: